unitedastronomer/AppleBCM57XXEthernet/README.md

   The original thread is in Russian, but someone had made an English explanation [here](https://www.applelife.ru/threads/patching-applebcm5701ethernet-kext.27866/page-9#post-1031837).

 How to use:
-1. Remove existing FakePCIID kexts, and device-id spoof under Device Properties.
+1. Remove existing FakePCIID kexts, <s>and device-id spoof under Device Properties.</s>
 2. Add your device-id in the kext's Info.plist.

    If you are multi-booting, you could keep FakePCIID kexts by setting its MaxKernel to **19.99.9**, and MinKernel **20.0.0** for AppleBCM577xxEthernet.